 Welcome to St. John’s

 We invite you to get to know us and discover your place here among us.
-We are a welcoming, inclusive community that looks to the life and ministry of Jesus to better understand and enter into the heart of God.
+We are a community that looks to the life and ministry of Jesus to better understand and enter into the heart of God.
 Jesus spoke out against injustice and poverty, Jesus healed friend and foe, Jesus broke bread with the rich and poor, Jesus points to the wideness of God’s compassion.
 We celebrate the wonderful diversity of human kind and we seek to do that in faithfulness to the baptismal command to respect the dignity of every human being.
 We strive to include a place for everyone around God’s table and believe there should be no outcasts in the Episcopal Church.
 Our campus is completely accessible and barrier free.

 Ash Wednesday marks the first day, or the start of the Lenten Season, which begins 40 days prior to Easter (Sundays are not included in the count).
 Lent is a time when many Christians prepare for Easter by observing a period of fasting, repentance, moderation and spiritual discipline.

 Shrove Tuesday, 09 February, at 5:30 pm.
 Pancakes & sausages will be served around 6pm.
 Cost: $5,– for a single person, $10,– for a family.
 Shrove Tuesday is also called Mardi Gras or Fat Tuesday, a celebration before Lent.
 Come join us!